July 27, 2021

 What is My Home’s Ideal Humidity Level?

-The EPA recommends keeping the indoor humidity level between 30% and 60%.
+Health Canada recommends keeping the indoor humidity level between 30% and 55%.
 Standardized home humidity can prevent mold growth, increase overall indoor room comfortable and extend the life of your HVAC system.

 While this is the standard level, multiple factors will determine the perfect humidity levels for your home, including home, outdoor, and health conditions.
 You can assess your home’s humidity level using a TP50 hydrometer.

 Adverse Effects of Higher than Normal Humidity Levels

 When your home’s humidity hits exceptionally high levels, it translates to discomforts and health issues.
 High moisture levels create an excellent bleeding home for viruses, mold, bacteria, mildew, and fungi.